khnguyen88/655-final-project/README.md

 # 655 Final Project

+## Cloned Project Setup Process - FRONTEND

+-   Copy project folder from git repository
+-   Change directory to the 655-final-project-frontend subfolder
+-   Run `npm install`
+-   Rename the subfolder, **private_template** to **private**, this should make your folder ignored by git
+-   In the **private** folder, in the **environment.ts** file update the URL paths to the correct cloud services endpoints that you created using the **Backend Tutorial**
+-   Run `ng serve` (to test application)
+-   Run `ng build` (to build your production files for deployment).
+The files will be stored in the `dist` folder
+-   Open up your project on your Google Cloud Console -

 ## Personal Setup Process - FRONTEND

 -   Download latest NodeJS or Change Node Version w/ NVM